jlehosky/Lehosky-Portfolio/FinalProject.md

 ## User Research and Interviews
 ### What I Hope to Find
-Taking note from our recent in-class discussion on how to create the user story, my hope for readers (including these test users), is that they will will feel moved to learn more and/or contribute to improving the Pittsburgh urban forest, so that they can enjoy better air quality, among other benefits.
+Taking note from our recent in-class discussion on how to create the user story, my hope for readers (including these test users), is that they will feel moved to learn more and/or contribute to improving the Pittsburgh urban forest, so that they can enjoy better air quality, among other benefits.
 I will hope to hear feedback from my test users that they felt, or did not feel, a combination of 1) shocked/alarmed by the historical and current data and 2) moved to learn more about how to help improve the situation.

 ### Target Audience
-I have selected the following Pittsburgh-based test users, with an aim to incude a diverse set of ages, professions, and educational backgrounds
+I have selected the following Pittsburgh-based test users, with an aim to include a diverse set of ages, professions, and educational backgrounds
 * Female, 30's, Nurse
 * Male, 40's, Sales
 * Male, 60's, Retired